DIY Cheap Halloween Mantel Idea

 Halloween Chalkboard Supplies

 The most important thing to remember when creating this Halloween chalkboard is that you are working like its a negative.
 The owl silhouette is bare chalkboard you are adding the chalk around it to make the shape appear.
+Secondly I am a crafter and although I’d give anything to be an artist I am not.
+So this chalkboard art is more created than it is drawn, making it easy for anyone to duplicate.

 To Create the Circle

 Print out the large owl printable.
-The printable is one two pages, line the two halves of the owl printable together and tape well.
+The printable is two pages, line the two halves of the owl printable together and tape well.
 Cut out the owl shape.

 Place the owl shape where you want it within the circle.
 (Source Pixabay) Outline the outside of the owl with chalk.